italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     - **Description**
     - **Reference**
   * - **alg**
     - Algorithm used to verify the cryptographic signature of the Assertion Error.
-Assertion Error that do not need to be signed SHOULD set the `alg` value to `none` in according with `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_.
+Assertion Error that do not need to be signed SHOULD set the `alg` value to `none` in according with `OAUTH-STATUS-ASSERTION`_ draft 02.
     - `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_, [:rfc:`7515`], [:rfc:`7517`].
   * -  **typ**
     - It MUST be set to `status-assertion-response+jwt` or `revocation-assertion-response+jwt` when JWT format is used.
 It MUST be set to `status-assertion-response+cwt` or `revocation-assertion-response+cwt` when CWT format is used.